SadcatIce/dud3-murder-mystery/README.md

-# dud3-murder-mystery
+# The Murder Mystery Resource Pack
 This resource pack contains additional things that are used in Dud3's murder mystery map, and while not required, are recommended to have.
-The main goal of this pack is to add additional cosmetics without overwriting any base game textures and sounds.
+The main goal of this pack is to add additional cosmetic stuff without overwriting any base game textures or sounds.

 As of right now, this pack contains:
 - Knife skins